grantmgraves/rpi_ADCP_datalogger/README.md

 2. Mount USB drive to boot to /mnt/usb (https://www.raspberrypi.org/documentation/configuration/external-storage.md) and set permissions to read-write-execute in the cmd line (VERY IMPORTANT!): sudo chmod a+rwx /mnt/usb

-3. Create directories for /home/pi/rti, change Raspberry Pi permissions to read and write for the following folders, and apply permissions also to /lib/systemd/system
+3. Create directories for /home/pi/rti, change Raspberry Pi permissions to read and write for the following folders, and apply permissions also to /lib/systemd/system AND /etc/udev/rules.d/

 4. Copy SerialDataRecorder_rs485.py to home/pi/rti or another suitable easy place to access it (desktop)